 The three assignments are due in weeks 4, 8, and 12.
 Don't leave these to the last minute: they are substantially more work than the weekly lab exercises, and we expect that you will work on them for several hours each week.

 In addition to this website, please see the Syllabus, which is required reading.

-We'll use Coursera for electronic discussion.
+We'll use Piazza for electronic discussion.
 Follow the link in the navigation bar.

 For office hours, please see Office hours.